Vargasavour Recipes

 Notes

-Season as You Go: Taste and adjust the seasoning little by little, especially the salt as the soup thickens.
+Season as You Go: I adjust the seasoning gradually as the soup cooks, especially the salt, since the flavors concentrate as it thickens.

-Let It Rest: After cooking, let the borscht sit for 20 minutes so the flavors blend beautifully.
+Let It Rest: After cooking, I like to let the borscht sit for about 20 minutes so the flavors have time to come together before serving.

 Nutrition